What is a “Post Tension” slab?

 Most homes that have post tension slabs have a sign that is stamped in the concrete floor, often near the edge of the garage door in plain sight.

-Other home’s concrete slabs may have a plastic or paper sign fastened to the wall.
+Older home’s with post tension slabs may have a plastic or paper sign fastened to the wall.
 These are often placed next to a door that goes from the garage into the house.

 There may be times when there are no visible signs on the wall or stamped into the concrete floor.
 In this case you may be able to look for evidence of a post tension slab by walking around the perimeter of the home and looking for small circle type areas about one and one half (1/2″) to three inches (3″) wide that have been patched.
 These circles are usually about 2 to 4 feet apart.
 These circles indicate where the end of the post tension slab cables are and often times are not visible due to being blocked or obstructed by the home.